 He sent a card to that former boss explaining how much he had meant to him.
 That individual had continued to advance in his career and was now part of a startup in the Bay Area.
-It turns out that former boss thought the world of him too and super grateful for the unexpected gesture.
+It turns out that this everyday hero, former boss thought the world of him too and super grateful for the unexpected gesture.
 The timing of his reach out couldn’t have been better.
 They reconnected, talked about what they’ve both been up to and out of the blue he received an invitation to interview for a role in his former boss’ company.

 He nailed that interview, and now he’s moving to the Valley.
 Better yet “He’s a Rippler for life now.”

 Ripples work both ways.
 You never know how far and wide a Ripple may Ripple out but it always Ripples back to you somehow.

 Cool story huh?
 Well, why not take the same action and recognize one of your own personal or professional heroes.
 Not because you want something but because without a doubt there is someone out there who’s made a difference in your life and they probably haven’t a clue how much they’ve meant to you.
 Why not create a powerfully positive Ripple for them and let them know!

 - Who is someone who’s had an incredible impact on your personal or professional life.
 Write their name down.

 - Think about why they mean more to you than most.

 - Write in a sentence or two, how much they mean to you.
 Write it on a blank piece of paper.
 Keep that somewhere safe as a reminder of this activity and what it meant for you to do it.
 It will always bring a smile to your face in the future when you remember doing this activity.